mgsosna/mattsosna.com/_posts/careers/2020-12-15-DS-transition-4.md

 ---

 ## The code *around* your code
 The programming concepts in the [last post]({{  site.baseurl  }}/DS-transition-3) covered how to work with data once it's sitting in front of you.
-If your role involves clicking and dragging a CSV from a shared Google Drive onto your desktop, analyzing it in a Jupyter Notebook, then typing up a report and sending an email, then the last post is probably sufficient for your role.
+These concepts are sufficient if your responsibilities *around the analyses* involve something like clicking and dragging a CSV from Google Drive onto your laptop, analyzing the data, then attaching a PDF to a report.

 Yet, what happens when you start a project that requires combining data from *hundreds* of CSVs?
-Clicking and dragging can only get you so far $-$ even if you have the patience, your manager likely doesn't, and it's only a matter of time before you have to access data through an [API](#interacting-with-apis) that doesn't have a nice user interface.
+Clicking and dragging can only get you so far $-$ even if you have the patience, your manager likely doesn't!
+It's also only a matter of time before you have to access data through an [API](#interacting-with-apis) that doesn't have a nice user interface.

 Similarly, maybe you're assigned to a project with *an existing codebase*, with programmers that expect best practices when handling the code.
 While one-off scripts might have cut it during school,<sup>[[1]](#1-the-code-around-your-code)</sup> [you're living on borrowed time](https://en.wikipedia.org/wiki/Technical_debt) if you don't organize your code in a way that's easily read, reused, and modified by others.